the1lab/1lab/src/Rewriting/Confluent.lagda.md

 private variable
   ℓ ℓ' ℓ'' : Level
   A B X : Type ℓ
-  R : A → A → Type ℓ
+  R S : A → A → Type ℓ
 ```
 -->

-Many problems in computer science can be phrased in terms of
-**term rewriting systems**.
-Concretely, these are given by a collection
-of terms in some language, along with a collection of rules that describe
-how we can simplify terms.
-As an example, the untyped $\lambda$-calculus
-can be naturally presented as a term rewriting system, where only
-reduction rule is $\beta$-reduction.
-More abstractly, a rewriting system
-on a type $A$ is simply a relation $\to$ on $A$ which encodes the
-rewriting rules.
-Sequences of rewrites are then described using the
-[reflexive transitive closure] of $\to$.

-[reflexive transitive closure]: Data.Rel.Closure.html#reflexive-transitive-closure.html

-Note that term rewriting systems may be non-deterministic, as multiple
+Recall that [rewriting systems] may be non-deterministic, as multiple
 rewrite rules can apply to a term $t$.
 This means that multiple
 strategies of applying the rules may lead to different answers, which is
 quite problematic if we want to use the rewriting system to simplify
 expressions.
 It would be useful if we could prove *some* property of the
 relation that would guarantee that this situation does not occur.

+[rewriting systems]: Rewriting.Base.html

 This leads us to the notion of **confluence**.
 We say a relation $\to$
 is confluent if for all pairs of reduction chains $a \to^{*} x$